-J. FIRE RESPONSE ROOMS
+K. FIRE RESPONSE ROOMS

-Every facility will maintain an area where fire protective clothing (turnout gear) and other safety equipment are stored.
+Every facility will maintain an area where fire protective clothing (turn-outs) and other safety equipment is stored.
 This equipment must be maintained in serviceable condition and be immediately available for use.
 Generally, this area is referred to as the Fire Response Room.
 Discuss the facility specific location of the Fire Response Room and the equipment contained therein.
 At a minimum, the Fire Response Room should have the following available:

-- 1. Fire turnouts gear Various sizes of pants and jackets
+- 1. Fire Turn-outs Various sizes of pants and jackets.

-- 2. Firefighting gloves Various sizes
+- 2. Fire fighting gloves Various sizes.

 - 3. Fire fighters style helmets

 - 4. May or may not have a flashlight attached

 - 5. May or may not have goggles attached

-- 6. Fire fighters rubber boots Various sizes
+- 6. Fire fighters rubber boots Various sizes.

 - 7. Flash hoods (Nomex)

-- 8. Self-Contained Breathing Apparatus (Survivairs, Scott)
+- 8. Self-contained breathing apparatus (Survivairs, Scott)

 - 9. Rescue Rope

 - 10. Extra flashlights

-- 11. Extra SCBA bottles
+- 11. Extra Survivair bottles

-K. FIRE RESPONSE CART
+L. FIRE RESPONSE CART